w3f/polkadot-wiki/docs/learn/learn-account-restore.md

 This has been tested on Brave and Chrome, but not other browsers.

 1. Go to Polkadot-JS Apps
-2. Go to JavaScript console (on Brave, NOT on Polkadot-JS)
+2. Go to JavaScript console on the browser (Available in Developer Tools)
 3. Type in the command JSON.stringify(localStorage)
-4. Copy and paste the returned string to a text editor.
+4. Copy and paste the returned string to a text editor and save the file.
 5. Check that the string you pasted both begins and ends with a tick mark (').
 If not, add one to the beginning and end.
-6. Save and send that JSON file to the new computer.
+6. Save and send that file with the copied string to the new computer.
 7. On new computer, go to Polkadot-JS Apps
-8. Open the Javascript console
+8. Open the Javascript console on the browser (Available in Developer Tools)
-9. Set a variable raw equal to the JSON you created =
+9. Set a variable raw equal to the string from the text file

 ```
 raw = ... copy-pasted json from original computer ...